-You can apply a timeout to query execution with the GraphQL::Schema::Timeout
+You can apply a timeout to query execution with the GraphQL::Schema::Timeout plugin.
+For example:

 class MySchema < GraphQL::Schema